This document discusses how to configure Cisco Unified Communication Manager (CUCM) Directory Integration in a Multi-Forest Environment.

 The requirement for SSL when you use bind redirection should not be disabled.
 If it is disabled, it causes the password of a Windows security principal to pass to the computer that runs ADAM without encryption.
 Thus, it should be disabled only in a test environment.

-User ID (sAMAccountName ) needs to be unique across all the forests as multiple directory partition is not supported.
+User ID (sAMAccountName ) needs to be unique across all the forests.

 If there is an AD LDS setup and if the CUCM UserID mapped to sAMAccountName needs to be used, then that agreement should be configured as the AD.